What is a PIN?

 6. Tax Obligations include:

-Income Tax Resident/Non - Resident –This is a compulsory tax obligation for both resident and non – resident individuals for purposes of declaring any income earned within a stipulated period of time.
-Read More
+- Income Tax Company - This is a compulsory tax obligation for purposes of declaring any income earned within a stipulated period of time.

-Pay As you Earn – If you are an employer, you are required to register for this obligation.
-Read more
+- Pay As you Earn - If you are an employer, you are required to register for this obligation.

-Value Added Tax - Any person supplying or who expects to supply taxable goods and taxable services with a value of Kshs 5 Million or more in a year qualifies to register for VAT.
+- Value Added Tax - Any person supplying or who expects to supply taxable goods and taxable services with a value of Kshs 5 Million or more in a year qualifies to register for VAT.
 The law also allows for voluntary registration.
-Read more

 7. Select your 'Source of income' if any and provide necessary details under source selected

-8. If you are an agent who will be taking care of a taxpayer duties and obligations, you are required to enter their details in the agent details section.
+8. If you have a tax agent, you are required to enter their details in the agent details section.

 9. Fill in correct answer to arithmetic sum provided and click on 'Submit'